First Sunday of Advent

 The Penitential Prayers: We recognize our guilt for past sins, express our sorrow for them, and ask that Mary, the angels, the saints, and our brothers and sisters in Christ pray for the Lord God's mercy.
 (The priest may select from several forms).

-ou were sent to heal the contrite of heart: Lord, have mercy.
+Priest: You were sent to heal the contrite of heart: Lord,

 The Absolution: